Atmosphere of Venus: Phosphine

-In 2020, there was considerable discussion regarding whether phosphine (PH3) might be present in trace amounts Venus' atmosphere.
+In 2020, there was considerable discussion regarding whether phosphine (PH3) might be present in trace amounts in Venus's atmosphere.
 This would be noteworthy as phosphine is a potential biomarker indicating the presence of life.
-This was prompted by an announcement in September 2020, that this species had been detected in trace amounts.
+This was prompted by an announcement in September 2020 that this compound had been detected in trace amounts.
 No known abiotic source present on Venus could produce phosphine in the quantities detected.
 On review, an interpolation error was discovered that resulted in multiple spurious spectroscopic lines, including the spectral feature of phosphine.
 Re-analysis of data with the fixed algorithm either do not result in the detection of the phosphine or detected it with much lower concentration of 1 ppb.

 The announcement promoted re-analysis of Pioneer Venus data which found part of chlorine and all of hydrogen sulfide spectral features are instead phosphine-related, meaning lower than thought concentration of chlorine and non-detection of hydrogen sulfide.
-Another re-analysis of archived infrared spectral measurements by the NASA Infrared Telescope Facility in 2015 did not reveal any phosphine in Venusian atmosphere, placing an upper limit for phosphine concentration at 5 ppb—a quarter of the spectroscopic value reported in September.
+Another re-analysis of archived infrared spectral measurements by the NASA Infrared Telescope Facility in 2015 did not reveal any phosphine in the Venusian atmosphere, placing an upper limit for phosphine concentration at 5 ppb—a quarter of the spectroscopic value reported in September.

-In 2022, no phosphine detection with upper limit of concentration 0.8 ppb was announced for Venusian altitudes 75–110 km.
+In 2022, no phosphine detection with an upper limit concentration of 0.8 ppb was announced for Venusian altitudes of 75–110 km.

+In September 2024, the preliminary analysis of the JCMT-Venus data has confirmed the existence of phosphine in the atmosphere of Venus, with the concentration 300 ppb at altitude 55 km.
+Further data processing is still needed to measure phosphine concentration deeper in the Venusian cloud deck.

 Ammonia

-The ammonia in the atmosphere of Venus was tentatively detected by two atmospheric probes - Venera 8 and Pioneer Venus Multiprobe, although the detection was rejected that time due to poorly characterized sensors behavior in Venusian environment and ammonia believed to be chemically unstable in the stongly oxidizing atmosphere of Venus.
+The ammonia in the atmosphere of Venus was tentatively detected by two atmospheric probes - Venera 8 and Pioneer Venus Multiprobe, although the detection was rejected that time due to poorly characterized sensors behavior in Venusian environment and ammonia believed to be chemically unstable in the strongly oxidizing atmosphere of Venus.